 You can add photos taken from your other camera but you will need to have a camera with WiFi (they do exist) or an adapter for reading SD cards.
 You can buy that on eBay for about $5.
 Of course, if you have a slide camera, or photos you really want from the past – you’ll will need a scanner.
 Most cheap scanners transfer pictures to SD cards so you may still need that adapter.
 There is another story on retiredblokes.com about scanning pictures.

 I use the contacts app to keep up with people in my life.
 I have all my family listed and various other contacts I’ve made through the years.
 If you start the contacts app then press the + sign at the top, you will be able to enter the details of people.
 You get the usual First Name, Last Name and Company fields.
 Then you can add a phone number or two, add their email address, their birthday and their address.
 If you add a card for your own name, you can tell your iPad who your children are, your brothers and sisters and even your parents.
 Having your own card means the iPad will be able to take you home anytime you are away and it will tell you how long it takes to get there.
 Have a fiddle and see who you can add to your contacts.
 If you have their email address stored there, then when you are sending an email, if you start typing their name in the To field, the iPad will automatically give you an option of choosing them.
 Adding their address where possible will help you do other things as well.

 Apple maps comes on all iPads and it will give you directions to anybody whose address is in your Contact App.
 So add as many addresses as you can, to your Contacts app.
 When they are in there, press and hold the home button till Siri appears, then say “Take me to John’s place”.
 Siri should make sure she has the right John then start Maps and give you an option to Go to the location.
 Selecting the Go button will begin the directions and keep doing so till you get there or till you press the End button.

 You could just say “Take me to 55 Smith Street, Southport” (or better still – some street near you) and she should find that number, in that street and give you directions on how to get there.
 So here is some homework – try asking Siri to take you to the last house number in your street, then try it out.
 When she finds the street address you asked for, you have a chance to tell her you are walking not driving (theres even a public transport choice but that doesn’t always work!)
 Siri is really very friendly and if you turn the wrong way, she will gently tell you to turn around.
-There is another story about using maps on RetiredBlokes.com.

 6. App Store..

 Apple has hundreds of thousands of other apps (iPad computer programs) written by them and many others to help you do something.
-Generally they help you do one thing.
-I have three banking apps on my iPad because I have accounts with three banks and their apps only connect to one bank.
-Sure I can transfer money, BPay etc within each one but they only deal with one bank.
+Generally they help you do just one thing.
+I have three banking apps on my iPad because I have accounts with three banks and their apps only connect to their bank.
+So I can transfer money, BPay etc within each one but they only deal with one bank.

 There are many other apps like the the BBC or ABC News app, Family Tree apps, eBay, FaceBook, Airbnb for cheap accommodation (plus any other number of hotel booking apps – Bookings , Wotif etc), lots of Calculators, Supermarket apps, shopping centre apps, Telstra app (plus Vodafone Optus Aldimobile etc), lots of dictionary apps and millions of games.
 Many of the apps are free but some cost a dollar or two.
 I’m sure you will find something that takes your fancy.

-You can find music apps for playing or composing – Apple supplies a Music App for playing music you have purchased in iTunes and another called Garage Band for composing music.
+You can find music apps for playing or composing – Apple supplies a Music App for playing music you have purchased in iTunes.
+They also supply another called Garage Band for composing music.
 These Apple ones should be on your iPad now but if they aren’t you can find them in the App Store and get them for free.
 There is also Spotify and other streaming apps that allow you to listen to music from the web and there is a Podcast app for listening back to the millions of stories on the net.